snz-lan/MDP_assess/README.md

 ## Overview

-This project provides a solution to Markov Decision Process (MDP) problems using value iteration and policy iteration algorithms.
-It includes tools to solve the MDP, along with a suite of tests and examples demonstrating how to use the package.
+This project provides a solution to Markov Decision Process (MDP) problems using the value iteration algorithm.
+It includes tools to solve the MDP, along with tests and examples demonstrating how to use the package.
 The goal is to create an easy-to-use Python package for anyone interested in solving MDP problems.

 ### Features:
 - **Value Iteration**: Implementation of the value iteration algorithm to solve MDPs.
-- **Policy Iteration**: Implementation of the policy iteration algorithm.
-- **Testing Suite**: Unit tests for verifying correctness of the algorithms.
+- **Testing**: Unit tests for verifying correctness of the algorithms.
 - **Examples**: Sample usage of the algorithms in different MDP scenarios.

 ---